Military career of George Washington: Braddock disaster 1755

-In 1755, Washington was the senior Colonial aide to British General Edward Braddock on the ill-fated Braddock Expedition.
+In 1755, Washington was the senior Colonial aide to General Edward Braddock on the ill-fated Braddock Expedition.
 This was at the time the largest ever British military expedition ventured into the colonies, and was intended to expel the French from the Ohio Country.
 The French and their Indian allies ambushed the expedition, mowing down over 900 casualties including the mortally wounded Braddock.
-During what became known as the Battle of the Monongahela, British troops retreated in disarray but Washington rode back and forth across the battlefield, rallying the remnants of the British and Virginian forces to an organized retreat.
+During what became known as the Battle of the Monongahela, Braddock's troops retreated in disarray but Washington rode back and forth across the battlefield, rallying the remnants of the British column to an organized retreat.

 Commander of Virginia Regiment

 Governor Dinwiddie rewarded Washington in 1755 with a commission as "Colonel of the Virginia Regiment and Commander in Chief of all forces now raised in the defense of His Majesty's Colony" and gave him the task of defending Virginia's frontier.
-The Virginia Regiment was the first full-time American military unit in the colonies (as opposed to part-time militias and the British regular units).
+The Virginia Regiment was a provincial regiment (as opposed to part-time militias and regular British Army units).
 Washington was ordered to "act defensively or offensively" as he thought best.
 In command of a thousand soldiers, Washington was a disciplinarian who emphasized training.
-He led his men in brutal campaigns against the Indians in the west; in 10 months units of his regiment fought 20 battles, and lost a third of its men.
+He led his men in grueling campaigns against the Indians in the west; in 10 months units of his regiment fought 20 battles, and lost a third of its men.
 Washington's strenuous efforts meant that Virginia's frontier population suffered less than that of other colonies; Ellis concludes "it was his only unqualified success" in the war.